 - 1.2 This method has been validated in a single laboratory and estimated detection limits (EDLs) have been determined for the analytes above (Section 13.0).
-Observed detection limits may vary between waters, depending upon the nature of interferences in the sample matrix and the specific instrumentation used. - 1.3 This method is restricted to use by or under the supervision of analysts experienced in the use of GC and in the interpretation of gas chromatograms.
-Each analyst must demonstrate the ability to generate acceptable results with this method using the procedure described in Section 10.3. - 1.4 Degradation of DDT and Endrin caused by active sites in the injection port and GC columns may occur.
-This is not as much a problem with new capillary columns as with packed columns.
-However, high boiling sample residue in capillary columns will create the same problem after injection of sample extracts. - 1.5 Analytes that are not separated chromatographically, i.e., analytes which have very similar retention times cannot be individually identified and measured in the same calibration mixture or water sample unless an alternative technique for identification and quantitation exist (Section 11.5). - 1.6 When this method is used to analyze unfamiliar samples for any or all of the analytes above, analyte identifications must be confirmed by at least one additional qualitative technique.
+Observed detection limits may vary among waters, depending upon the nature of interferences in the sample matrix and the specific instrumentation used. - 1.3 This method is restricted to use by or under the supervision of analysts experienced in the use of GC and in the interpretation of gas chromatograms.
+Each analyst must demonstrate the ability to generate acceptable results with this method using the procedure described in Section 10.3. - 1.4 Analytes that are not separated chromatographically, i.e., analytes which have very similar retention times, cannot be individually identified and measured in the same calibration mixture or water sample unless an alternative technique for identification and quantitation exist (Section 11.5). - 1.5 When this method is used to analyze unfamiliar samples for any or all of the analytes above, analyte identifications should be confirmed by at least one additional qualitative technique.